 6. Swap out white bread for whole grain options.

 White bread.
 What was once a staple in American households has now gone the way of the ___.
-But, while traditional Wonderbread® is not as popular, many of the so-called “wheat” bread lack the nutrition and fiber that true whole wheat bread offers.
+But, while traditional Wonderbread® is not as popular, many of the so-called “wheat” bread lack the nutrition and fiber that true whole wheat breads offers.
 When you are shopping for wheat bread, be sure to look for “100% whole wheat” bread where “whole wheat” is the first ingredient.

 TRY IT!
 This Strawberries & Cream Ricotta Stuffed French Toast uses Ezekial bread to bring the whole grain goodness to your breakfast!
 Feel free to use any whole wheat bread.